 The Longmont Leader came from humble beginnings.
 It has undergone several changes, from its origins as the Longmont Observer to its different iterations of the Longmont Leader under various ownerships.
 Despite the dedication of local editors and writers, those working at the Longmont Leader are ultimately bound by decisions made by its overseas owners, limiting their ability to fully steer the publication’s direction.

-I first wrote for the Longmont Observer in 2018 back when it was a nonprofit founded by Sergio Angeles and Scott Converse, who wanted to provide an alternative news source after the Times-Call moved to Boulder.
+I first wrote for the Longmont Observer in 2018, back when it was a nonprofit founded by Sergio Angeles and Scott Converse, who wanted to provide an alternative news source after the Times-Call moved to Boulder.
 When the Longmont Observer was rebranded as the Longmont Leader under McClatchy in 2020, I participated in the hiring process as they built their new team, but the publication moved forward without me.

-Later, I returned as a freelancer in 2023, only to see the publication was under Village Media’s ownership.
+Later, I returned as a freelancer in 2023, only to see that the publication was under Village Media’s ownership.
 Eventually, my experience as a freelancer there left me feeling disconnected from their editorial process, as decisions seemed to be made without much regard for the local voices and perspectives.
 It became clear that I was just another email in their inbox.
 I started writing less and less months before Village Media ended the operation of the Longmont Leader on June 1, 2024.

 This is why I decided to create the Longmont Herald.
 My goal is to establish a publication that is truly for and by the people of Longmont.
 We deserve a news source that puts our community first and covers the stories that matter most to us.
 The Longmont Herald plans to fill this gap by offering articles written by Longmont residents, for Longmont residents, and published by those who have our best interests at heart in Longmont.
 It’s time again for a publication that genuinely reflects and serves our community.

 The Longmont Herald will be a dedicated voice for Longmont, the bearer of the unbiased, the outrider using both wings to steady a story, and the messenger delivering the previously unwritten to readers.
-As a one-person team with plans for future growth, I aim to cover a diverse range of topics, from news and sports to events, business, arts, and culture—wherever the stories may emerge.
+As a one-person team with plans for future growth, I aim to cover a diverse range of topics, from news and sports to events, business, arts, and culture, wherever the stories may emerge.
 Your support and engagement are crucial as the Longmont Herald strives to reflect the heart of our community.
 Subscribe, follow along, share your stories, and help shape this new chapter for local journalism.

 Thank you for joining me on this journey, with many more stories ahead!